MicrosoftDocs/azure-devops-docs/docs/work/reference/change-maximum-attachment-size-work-items.md

 ---
-title: Change the maximum attachment size for work items | Team Services & TFS
+title: Change the maximum attachment size for work items | VSTS & TFS
 description: Use the TFS web service to increase the size of files you attach to up to 2GB - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit